-Clyde & Co and Ledingham Chalmers agree to transfer of Simpson & Marwick Aberdeen estate agency practice
+Simpson & Marwick Aberdeen estate agency practice transfers to Ledingham Chalmers

-All 12 Simpson & Marwick Aberdeen staff, including property partner David Geddie and senior associate Lynne Stewart, will transfer along with all Ledingham Chalmers’ personnel to the new entity, trading under the Ledingham Chalmers Estate Agency brand as part of full-service law firm, Ledingham Chalmers.
+On that date, all 12 Simpson & Marwick Aberdeen staff, including consultant David Geddie and newly promoted partner Lynne Stewart transferred, along with all Ledingham Chalmers’ personnel, to the new entity, trading under the Ledingham Chalmers Estate Agency brand as part of full-service law firm, Ledingham Chalmers.

-Covering all aspects of buying, selling, renting and conveyancing, it will operate from Simpson & Marwick Aberdeen’s current Alford Place premises and Ledingham Chalmers’ headquarters in Rose Street, and will continue to be the only estate agency with a base in Bridge of Don.
+Covering all aspects of buying, selling, renting and conveyancing, it operates from Simpson & Marwick Aberdeen’s former Alford Place premises and Ledingham Chalmers’ headquarters in Rose Street, and continues to be the only estate agency with a base in Bridge of Don.

-The deal creates one of the city’s largest estate agencies in terms of the number and value of properties sold, set against a backdrop of an improving property market: the latest statistics from ASPC show an upward movement in sale prices, along with a continuing modest improvement in sale volume.
+The deal creates one of the city’s largest estate agencies in terms of the number and value of properties sold, set against a backdrop of an improving property market.

 Mike Cunningham, partner and head of residential property at Ledingham Chalmers, said: “This deal presents an important evolution of our firm at a pivotal moment for the north east.

 “Specifically, this area hasn’t had its troubles to seek over the past few years, but we’re now seeing an improving picture in terms of activity and investment.
 For example, the city’s bypass opened recently; the P&J Live event arena opened recently too for Offshore Europe, its first conference; and construction’s underway at Aberdeen Harbour Board's £350million South Harbour development.